SparkPost/support-docs/support/integrations/power-mta.md

 ## Selecting domains to relay to SparkPost

 The `<domain *>` directive shown above causes all mail to be sent to SparkPost.
-More realistically, you will want to migrate gradually, by selecting which traffic streams go to SparkPost, and which ones are delivered by PMTA as before.
-With PMTA, you can select based on the `MAIL FROM` domain (known as the sending domain in SparkPost).
+More realistically, you will want to migrate gradually, by selecting which traffic streams go to SparkPost, and which ones are delivered by PowerMTA as before.
+With PowerMTA, you can select based on the `MAIL FROM` domain (known as the sending domain in SparkPost).

-In your PMTA configuration, include a `pattern-list` into the source directive that receives your incoming messages.
+In your PowerMTA configuration, include a `pattern-list` into the source directive that receives your incoming messages.
 For example:

 ```
 # Settings per source IP address (for incoming SMTP connections)